mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

  - Resource: https://docs.mattermost.com/help/getting-started/organizing.html

 - Determine and create key channels to support your users.
 Town Square and Off-Topic are built in channels in every team
- - Recommendation: Add a “Support” channel for your users to escalate questions.
+ - Recommendation: Add a “Support” channel for your users to escalate questions

 - (Optional) Migrate messages and channels from legacy systems
  - Resource: https://docs.mattermost.com/administration/migrating.html